rvantonisse/atom-language-svelte/README.md

 # Language Svelte

-Provides syntax highlighting for Svelte Components, directives and template blocks in Atom.
+Provides syntax highlighting for Svelte Components, directives and other Svelte specific syntax in Atom.

 Initial extracted grammar from [ide-svelte](https://github.com/sveltejs/svelte-atom), by [UnwrittenFun](https://github.com/UnwrittenFun).
+If you are looking for IDE support use that instead.

 ## Features